Adaminius/wheel_of_creation_tools/what_is_woc.md

 # What is the Wheel of Creation?

-The Wheel of Creation is a third-party setting and rules supplement for the 5th Edition Open Gaming License.
-It portrays a world of grassy steppe, oasis cities, icy forests, and caravans which travel across it and to worlds beyond.
+The Wheel of Creation is a third-party setting and rules supplement for the 5th Edition Open Game License.
+It portrays a world of grassy steppe, oasis cities, towering mountains, icy forests, and caravans which travel across it and to worlds beyond.
 Players play as *god-hunters*, groups of adventurers who guide, protect, and fuel these caravans for wealth, renown, and the safety and prosperity of the world.

 ### The Products